 So I was backstage taking pictures with people far greater than my business people.

-Okay, do we concede business people?
+Do we concede business people?

-All my business.
+All my business friends.

 And one great gentleman came up and he said, sir, I want to thank you.

-I said, What did I do for you?
+I said, what did I do for you?

-He said, My 401k is up 40%.
+He said, my 401k is up 40%.

 And I never thought of it.